Moscow suggests missiles have yet to reach Assad

 Washington has been pushing for the new diplomatic initiative, driven by worsening reports of atrocities committed by both sides, by allegations that chemical weapons have been used and by the emergence of al Qaeda allies among the rebels, raising worries that the West could be helping its own enemies.

-An exchange of fire across the Turkish border on Thursday was a reminder that all Syria's neighbors risk being sucked in to a regional conflict.
+An exchange of fire across the Turkish border on Thursday was a reminder that all Syria's neighbours risk being sucked in to a regional conflict.

 Turkish police arrested 12 suspected terrorists in raids.
 Turkish media reported they were suspected members of the al Nusra front, a Syrian rebel force that has pledged allegiance to al Qaeda.